 - Performing a global review of internet privacy and cyber security issues that specifically relate to your business

-- Reviewing your existing response plans and procedures in respect of how you would handle a data breach or assist you in implement a response plan
+- Reviewing your existing response plans and procedures in respect of how you would handle a data breach or assist you in implementing a response plan

 - Reviewing your standard terms and conditions of sale or purchase with respect to warranties and indemnification that may, in part, protect you from CyberLaw risks